-- 1 Login to IBConsole as the SYSDSO. - 2 In the left pane, right-click on the database name, and select Encrypt Database from the context menu.
-This generates the Encryption Wizard, shown in Figure 13.2.
+- 1. Connect to the database you want to encrypt as the owner. - 2.
+In the left pane, right-click on the database name and select Properties from the context menu or select Database > Properties from the menu. - 3.
+In the Database Properties dialog, click on the General tab.